-The geographical area concerned is the Kingdom of Belgium, Kingdom of The Netherlands, Départements Nord (59) and Pas-de-Calais (62) of the French Republic.
+The geographical area concerned is the Kingdom of Belgium and the Kingdom of the Netherlands.
 The stage in the production process of the final product that has given the spirit drink its character and its essential definitive qualities must take place in the regions mentioned.
-Reduction by addition of water in accordance bottling and packaging may be performed outside the geographical areas concerned.
+Reduction by addition of water, bottling and packaging may be performed outside the geographical areas concerned.